Standard 4 - Planning Instruction and Designing Learning Experiences for All Students

 As teachers develop, they may ask, “How do I…” or “Why do I…”

-• incorporate students' prior knowledge and experience in my curriculum and instructional planning?
+Incorporate students' prior knowledge and experience in my curriculum and instructional planning

-• use knowledge of my students' lives, their families, and their communities to inform my planning of curriculum and instruction?
+Use knowledge of my students' lives, their families, and their communities to inform my planning of curriculum and instruction

-• use knowledge of my students' individual cognitive, social, emotional, and physical
+Use knowledge of my students' individual cognitive, social, emotional, and physical development to plan instruction and make appropriate adaptations

-• plan lessons and units that promote access to academic content standards for all students?
+Plan lessons and units that promote access to academic content standards for all students

-• use knowledge of my students’ diverse learning needs to plan instruction that supports their learning?
+Use knowledge of my students’ diverse learning needs to plan instruction that supports their learning